datastax/cla-enforcer/README.md

 Views are Sinatra templates that display information to the user.

 * [index.erb](app/views/index.erb) - the home page.
-A perfect place for explaning the rationalle behind the CLA process as well as how it works.
+A perfect place for explaining the rationale behind the CLA process as well as how it works.

 * [form.erb](app/views/form.erb) - displays the CLA form.

 * [accepted.erb](app/views/accepted.erb) - displays a thank you message after
   the CLA form has been submitted.
-Should show the email address that the CLA file has been sent to as well as a link the CLA status page.
+Should show the email address that the CLA file has been sent to, as well as a link to the CLA status page.

 * [status.erb](app/views/status.erb) - displays the CLA status as reported via webhooks by the DocuSign API.
 Also allows restarting the CLA process.